urgdog/urg.systems/thonks/new-home.md

 ## write because brain forget most times, and save shiney rock coins
 - receipts, paint colors, fixture types, manuals - save them!
-- Dates  on everything you touch (HVAC filters, roof repairs) (u can sharpie stuff too - make a lil 'maintanence tag' for appliances)
+- Dates  on everything you touch (HVAC filters, roof repairs) (you can sharpie stuff too - make a lil 'maintanence tag' for appliances)
 - Start a “House Book” could be text doc, binder... back it up! don't just save 'house.txt' on desktop and cry when computer dies.
 - keep big expenses and contracts - useful for capital gains when u sell house! (tax strategy -